supernintendo/moongate/README.md

 Once you do, simply clone this repository, `cd` to its directory and run `./scripts/setup.sh`.
 This script creates a database, fetches dependencies and runs Ecto migrations.

+### Running ###
+Simply use `iex -S mix` for now.
+Deployment and running in production is not currently supported.

 ### Status ###

-Moongate is **not production ready**.
+Moongate is **early software**.
 At this time, future versions are not guaranteed to be backwards compatible.

 ### Attribution ###